 Try using this homemade chicken stock in recipes like Chinese Chayote Soup.

-When making stock, it's essential to use both meat and bones.
-The meat adds flavor to the stock, while the bones give it body and thickness.
+When making stock, it's important to use both meat and bones.
+The meat adds flavor, while the bones add body and richness.
 Bones contain collagen, which melts into gelatin when heated.
-This gelatin is what gives the stock body and definition.
+This gelatin is what gives the stock body and richness.

-I recommend using any combination of skin-on, bone-in chicken, like whole chicken legs, thighs, wings, drumsticks, necks, backs, and feet, for this recipe.
+I recommend using any combination of skin-on, bone-in chicken, like chicken leg quarters, thighs, wings, drumsticks, necks, backs, and feet.
 You can also use an entire chicken.

 🧂 Ingredients